 Brandi Fowler (Allied Health Sciences)—Health Care Administration

 Students have volunteered their services at a variety of sites—Weatherford Living Center, Weatherford Regional Hospital, Jim Thorpe Rehab at Integris Clinton, and even projects on campus for campus, such as preparation of new employee/faculty manuals for HIM and databases, etc. for the School of Allied Health.

-English education majors and others have volunteered in pairs to help with an after-school program in ELL for K and Pre-K students at Burcham Elementary in Weatherford.
+- English Education majors and others in the YA class volunteered in pairs to help with an after-school program in ELL for K and Pre-K students at Burcham Elementary in Weatherford.
 They helped with second-language acquisition via immersion activities and saw the theories at work.

-(This is a brief sampling of projects; many other professors and instructors have reported similar SL projects on our campus, including courses from areas other than the above—Technology, Art, Radiologic Technology, and Parks and Recreation Management, for example.)
+(This is a brief sampling current projects; many other professors and instructors have reported similar SL projects on our campus in the past, including courses from areas other than the above—Technology, Art, Radiologic Technology, Music Therapy, Reading Instruction, and Parks and Recreation Management, for example.)